cwpearson/hugo-cwpearson/content/post/20220622-twitter/index.md

 +++

-I prefer to browse twitter with the following search string:
+I'm not much of a Tiwtter afficionado, which is probably why I prefer to use the following search string:

 ```
 filter:follows -filter:replies -filter:"RT @"
 ```

+This shows only people you follow, no replies, and no retweets from people you follow.

+[Here](https://twitter.com/search?q=filter%3Afollows%20-filter%3Areplies%20-filter%3A%22RT%20%40%22) is a direct link to Twitter with that search query.